run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

     Run the following command on each one of the services:

     ```bash
-    kubectl logs runai-agent -n runai
+    kubectl logs deployment/runai-agent -n runai
-    kubectl logs cluster-sync -n runai
+    kubectl logs deployment/cluster-sync -n runai
-    kubectl logs assets-sync -n runai
+    kubectl logs deployment/assets-sync -n runai
     ```

 3. Check the network connection from the `runai` namespace in your cluster to the Control Plane.

    You can do that by running a connectivity check pod.

-    Create a pod within the `runai` namespace.
 This pod can be a simple container with basic network troubleshooting tools, such as `curl` or `get`.
-Use the following command to determine if the pod can establish connections to the necessary Control Plane endpoints:
+Use the following command to create the pod and determine if it can establish connections to the necessary Control Plane endpoints:

     ```bash
     kubectl run control-plane-connectivity-check -n runai --image=wbitt/network-multitool --command -- /bin/sh -c 'curl -sSf <control-plane-endpoint> > /dev/null && echo "Connection Successful" || echo "Failed connecting to the Control Plane"'